CPSC Issues Life-Saving Tips to Millions in Florida in the Path of Tropical Storm System

 Poster – Carbon Monoxide (CO) the Invisible Killer

-CPSC spokespeople can be found for interviews.
-E-mail [email protected] or name 240-204-4410 to rearrange for an interview.
+CPSC spokespeople could be discovered for interviews.
+E-mail [email protected] or title 240-204-4410 to organize for an interview.

-The U.S. Client Product Security Fee (CPSC) is charged with defending the general public from unreasonable danger of harm or dying related to using hundreds of kinds of shopper merchandise.
-Deaths, accidents, and property injury from shopper product-related incidents price the nation greater than $1 trillion yearly.
-CPSC’s work to make sure the protection of shopper merchandise has contributed to a decline within the fee of accidents related to shopper merchandise over the previous 50 years.
+The U.S. Shopper Product Security Fee (CPSC) is charged with defending the general public from unreasonable hazard of injury or dying associated to using tons of of sorts of purchaser merchandise.
+Deaths, accidents, and property harm from shopper product-related incidents worth the nation better than $1 trillion yearly.
+CPSC’s work to ensure the safety of purchaser merchandise has contributed to a decline within the payment of accidents associated to shopper merchandise over the earlier 50 years.

-Federal regulation prohibits any individual from promoting merchandise topic to a Fee ordered recall or a voluntary recall undertaken in session with the CPSC.
+Federal regulation prohibits any particular person from selling merchandise subject to a Fee ordered recall or a voluntary recall undertaken in session with the CPSC.

 Launch Quantity: 22-150